alfransh19/RPL_DIPL/README.md

 # RPL_DIPL
-The project doesn;t have an etc file (make/find it on your own) The root page is '/'
+The project doesn't have an etc file (make/find it on your own) The root page is '/'

 Seeded user credentials: